-Because the extent to which violence affects health care workers and facilities both in conflict and non-conflict areas is not sufficiently recognized, there is a need to increase the awareness on the issue among both the general public and the medical professionals themselves.
+Because the extent to which violence affects healthcare workers and facilities in both conflict and non-conflict areas is not sufficiently recognized, there is a need to increase the awareness of the issue among both the general public and the medical professionals themselves.
 Civil society organizations, academics, medical associations and individual doctors and their well-wishers should all work together to stop the violence and minimize its consequences.